google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 ~Lydia M. Child

-In How To Make Paper Flowers 1, I will show you how to make flowers look 3-d.
+In How to Make Paper Flowers 1 I will show you how to make flowers the flower shapes and also how to make them look 3-d.

 To Make 3-d Flowers You Will Need: